xyh0828/Non-Markovian-Infection-Processes-in-Metapopulation-Networks/README.md

 # Non-Markovian-Infection-Processes-in-Metapopulation-Networks
-The essential code required for reproducing the main results
+The essential code required for reproducing the main results of the paper "Epidemic Dynamics with Non-Markovian Infection Processes in Metapopulation Networks" is provided here.
+This code primarily implements the agent-based Monte Carlo (ABMC) simulation procedures and the numerical calculations described in the manuscript.
+The parameters for each figure in the paper are specified in detail within the text; to reproduce the results of any figure, one can simply make minor adjustments to the code parameters as needed.
+Should you have any questions, please feel free to contact the first author of the paper at xyh678@mail.ustc.edu.cn.